SilentCicero/Ethereum/TicTacToe/README.md

 # Drunk Factor

-I did this at the bar, I may have ben tipsy.
+I did this at the bar, I may have been tipsy.
 Excuse the lack of flare.